Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: An Essay on PSF

 The object $G * \Pi$ is worth some attention.
 On the one hand, it can be viewed as a lookup table for $G' ({\boldsymbol i}; {\boldsymbol r})$; on the other hand, it describes the probability distribution of the source direction of a photon landing at a given position.
 Both $G$ and $G * \Pi$ are instances of $({\mathbb R}^2, {\mathbb R}^2) \mapsto {\mathbb R}^+$; however, since such ``given position'' usually means the center of a pixel, $G * \Pi$ only needs to be defined as $({\mathbb R}^2, {\mathbb Z}^2) \mapsto {\mathbb R}^+$, where ${\mathbb R}^2$ is the space of source directions and ${\mathbb Z}^2$ is the space of pixel indices.
 I refer to $G$ (probability distribution of landing position given source direction) as a ``forward'' PSF and $G * \Pi$ (probability distribution of source direction given landing position) as a ``backward'' PSF.
 Such distinction is crucial for conceptualizing linear image regridding and coaddition.

 Before concluding this section on the definitions of PSFs, here I comment on expected PSFs of the Roman Wide Field Instrument.
 The optical part has three major components: Airy disk due to the circular aperture, obscuration due to the secondary mirror, and diffraction spikes due to the struts supporting the secondary mirror.
 This part can be modeled using STPSF for Roman\footnote{\url{https://roman-docs.stsci.edu/simulation-tools-handbook-home/stpsf-for-roman}} developed at the Space Telescope Science Institute.
 In addition to the optical and pixelation parts, Roman PSFs also include effects of the H4RG-10 detectors \citep{2020JATIS...6d6001M}.
 These detector effects are expected to be largely reduced, if not eliminated, through calibration.
 For weak lensing cosmology purposes, PSFs will be measured from images of bright but unsaturated stars using software like PIFF \citep{2021MNRAS.501.1282J}. {\sc Imcom} \citep{2011ApJ...741...46R} takes PSFs in Roman images as input; specifically, it assumes that a PSF at a given position in a given image is known at high resolution a priori.
 This assumption is adopted throughout this work.
+Note that PSF reconstruction (see Section~\ref{ss:samp} below) does not add any new constraints on input PSF accuracy, although it may change the effect of having an inaccurate PSF model.
+Investigation into and mitigation of inaccuracies in PSF modeling are discussed in Section~\ref{ss:tech}.